This post may contain affiliate links, view our disclosure policy.

 - 1 teaspoon cinnamon

-Heat oven to 325 degrees.
-Prepare a 8x8 baking dish by spraying with cooking spray.
+- Heat oven to 325°.
+Prepare a 9x9 baking dish by spraying with cooking spray.
+Set aside.

-Bake for 45-50 minutes or until apples are at desired cook and the topping is a light golden brown, and the edges are bubbly.
+- Bake for 40-50 minutes or until apples are at desired cook, the topping is a light golden brown, and the edges are bubbly.